| Anatomy of Adultery - 15 Steps of Unfaithfulness

 romance to it all... even the secrecy seemed to make it more

+exciting."
 "She would sometimes call me just before lunch and we'd

 sneak through a drive-up together, and then spend the rest

-"Once we were meeting secretly I had to invent all kinds
+of my lunch hour talking quietly to each other."
+12. Deceit and cover ups."Once we were meeting secretly I had to invent all kinds

 of stories about where I'd been to satisfy my wife.
 By now